 - The company is too small

-- They are a low-level influencer
+- They are low-level influencers

-In these cases, you want to say, “Well this is a low fit.
+In these cases, you want to say, “Well, this is a low fit.
 Let's wait to pass it to sales until they are showing other moderate to high levels of interest.”

 At the risk of oversimplifying, if they are marginal or a bad fit, ask yourself whether you want their business in the first place.
 In some cases, it is not profitable to take on ill-fitting clients.
-Assuming they are profitable, you want to get them to point where they are coming to you with their credit card in hand, ready to buy.
+Assuming they are profitable, you want to get them to the point where they are coming to you with their credit card in hand, ready to buy.

 The Bottom Line